 Following another unsuccessful World Cup qualifying campaign -- which saw them place behind old rivals England -- Poland cruised through the Euro 2016 qualifiers.
 At the tournament, they adopted a highly defensive tactic which saw them concede only 2 goals in the group stage.
 On the opposite side of the field, their attacking output left much to be desired, with Lewandowski and Arkadiusz Milik wasting numerous high-quality chances.

 After recording their first-ever Euro victory by beating Northern Ireland 1-0, Poland drew 0-0 with Germany and defeated Ukraine 1-0 to advance from its group.
 They then came out victorious against Switzerland, winning the game in a 5-4 penalty shootout.
 Their run came to an end in the quarter-finals against eventual champions Portugal, who won the game on penalties 5-3.
 This was Poland’s most successful appearance at a major tournament in 34 years.

 Prior to the 2018 World Cup, Poland was ranked 8th in Fifa’s global rankings, which caused many press members to proclaim them as one of the dark horses of the tournament.
 They went on to lose their first two games to Senegal and Colombia, which immediately reduced their chances to advance from the group to zero.
 A 1-0 victory over Japan in the final game was a small consolation, but overall, this was another disappointing World Cup performance.

-Poland has participated eight times in the World Cup (FIFA World Cup qualification not included).
+Poland has participated nine times in the World Cup (FIFA World Cup qualification not included).